Mortgage Credit Directive

 We consider residential applications where any element of employed income is paid in any of the following foreign currencies:

 - US Dollar (USD)

 - UAE Dirham (AED)

 The sterling equivalent must be calculated and discounted by 25% to allow for currency fluctuations.
-Due to the continued volatility in foreign currency exchange rates, you need to use the following average exchange rates.

 This figure must be input into the £ equivalent field in Introducer Internet.